roc-lang/roc/CONTRIBUTING.md

 ## Contribution Tips

 - It is encouraged to open a pull request as you work on an issue.
 Do include WIP in the title of the PR as long as it is not ready for review.
-- If you have an idea for a major change talk to us on [zulip](TODO link) to prevent your work from being rejected after it's done.

 ## Can we do better?